Events

 Lea en español.

-From September 15 through October 15, 2026, visit The Morton Arboretum for special events and programs that highlight Latin American cultures and traditions.
+Visit The Morton Arboretum during Hispanic Heritage Month, September 15 through October 15, to enjoy and take part in special events and programs that highlight Latin American cultures and traditions.
 As fall colors begin to show in the Arboretum’s woodlands and natural landscapes, it’s the perfect time to enjoy the outdoors with family and friends.

 About Hispanic Heritage Month

-Hispanic Heritage Month includes Día de la Raza and Indigenous Peoples’ Day on Monday, October 12–—as well as the anniversaries of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Mexico, and Chile.
+Hispanic Heritage Month includes Día de la Raza and Indigenous Peoples’ Day on Monday, October 12—as well as the anniversaries of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Mexico, and Chile.

 Celebración de los Árboles